h-nargesi/deep-learning/neural network knowledge.md

   - Kernel size: between 2 and 5. <small>(P8-M1-L4-C17)</small>
   - Make your images augmented for training your model, and then use `fit_generator` method to train them.<small>(P8-M1-L4-C20)</small>

+### Transfer Learning

+<small>(P8-M1-L4-C25)</small>

+Transfer learning involves taking a pre-trained neural network and adapting the neural network to a new, different data set. includes removeing the final layers of the networrk that are very specific to the training data set while keeping the ealier layers.
+Then we can add one or two more and train only the final layers.

+That depending on both:

+- the size of the new data set, and
+- the similarity of the new data set to the original data set

+the approach for using transfer learning will be different.
+There are four main cases:

+1. new data set is small, new data is similar to original training data **(End od ConvNet)**
+2. new data set is small, new data is different from original training data **(Start od ConvNet)**
+3. new data set is large, new data is similar to original training data **(Fine-tune)**
+4. new data set is large, new data is different from original training data **(Fine-tune or Retrain)**

+### More Study

 These are the resources we recommend in particular:

 Part 1: <small>(P2-M5-L2-C35)</small>